Cheating and Plagiarism

 the assignment or exam, failing the class, suspension, or withholding a degree.
 For

-a complete list, refer to Code of Conduct.
+a complete list, refer to the Student Code of Conduct.
 Sanctions should be applied fairly and consistently, and should be commensurate

 to the infraction.

-made on a formal or informal basis.
-Typically, less severe, first time incidents are
+- REPORT THE INFRACTION AND SANCTION/RESOLUTION TO THE STUDENT CONDUCT OFFICE.
+Reports may be made on a formal or informal basis.
+Typically, less severe, first time

 - Students may appeal an academic sanction within ten (10) days of outcome notification